NEURoboticsClub/Robot-Dog-Old/README.md

 We can use this.
 Then your docker-compose file in pi directory, the environment variable should have:
 ```"ROS_MASTER_URI=http://10.42.0.1:11311"```
 ```"ROS_IP=10.42.0.215"```
-ROS_IP is to identify which container ip the bridge nodes are in.
+The ROS_IP is to identify which container ip the bridge nodes are in.
 This is needed so that ROS nodes can communicate with each other not just with the master